marocena26/landing-page/README.md

 # Landing Page - Purrfect Match 🐈‍⬛​

+Welcome!👏🏻 ​In this repository you can find the files generated in the creation of the **Landing Page - Purrfect Match**

+The main objective of this exercise is to create a **responsive landing page** from scratch where you can **practice and play with Angular, typescript and different design tools**.

+NOTE: Direct link to the project by clicking on the following **[link](https://landing-purrfect-match.netlify.app/)**

+## 👾 Description

+If you currently don't have a cat and you are thinking about letting one into your life, this space is perfect for you.
+In Purrfect Match we present a **simple, intuitive and adapted to any type of device**(mobile, tablet and PC) so you can take a look at it anytime, anywhere.
+Based on our **own design**, the website will allow you to know some of the many benefits of having a cat as a life companion.

+For the **development** of this landing has been **used the `ngx-translate`  library** to add the option to change the **language**, you can access the **content in both Spanish and English**.

+On the other hand, the project **uses EmailService to send the contact form** that is attached, for its operation we have used **Angular's reactive forms**.

 ## 🛠️ Tools

 The following tools have been used when solving the project: